 An umbrella policy for $1 million in liability protection above what the home already is protected for can cost an extra $200 to $300 per year.
 Extra insurance may also be needed to replace the pool if it's destroyed by a storm or other disaster.

-With all of those costs, buying a home with a pool may look like a money pit.
+With all of those swimming pool costs, buying a home with one may look like a money pit.
 But if you're an optimistic home buyer, it may be well worth the cost - as soon as you get into the pool on a hot, summer day.